robertdebock/ansible-role-users/README.md

 # The location to store ssh keys for user
 users_ssh_key_directory: ssh_keys

+# The default shell if not overwritten.
+users_shell: /bin/bash

 # A list of groups and properties.
 # users_group_list: